New Year More Purpose

 Please join us in this effort by donating today!

-U.S. Naval Academic Midshipman 3rd Class (sophomore) Duke Carrillo, 21, of Flower Mound, Texas was a natural leader and a role model to many young men and women.
+United States Naval Academy Midshipman 3rd Class (sophomore) Duke Carrillo, 21, of Flower Mound, Texas was a natural leader and a role model to many young men and women.
 He worked his entire life with a constant goal to serve his country.
 Duke was a 2018 graduate of the Naval Academy Preparatory School in Newport, Rhode Island, who entered the USNA class of 2022 and was a 4.0 student as a Quantitative Economics major.

 It was Saturday afternoon, February 8, 2020, when Duke collapsed during the 1.5 mile run portion of the Physical Readiness Test that is run by all midshipmen every six months at the USNA.
 The lives of so many were changed in that moment forever.
 Duke is survived by his parents, Jennifer and Gerald Carrillo and by his twin brother, Dylan Carrillo, and his younger brother, Jake Carrillo.
 Both brothers are currently Midshipmen in the classes of 2022 and 2023 respectively.

 Duke was the kind of man many strive to be.
 He was humble, accomplished, hard-working, and always knew how to make people laugh.
 He devoted himself to academics, sports, his family and friends.
-The Midshipman Duke Carrillo Foundation is a legacy to Duke’s life and a future to those pursuing and supporting an education at the USNA.
+The Midshipman Duke Carrillo Foundation is a legacy to Duke’s life and honors him with the dual purpose of providing college scholarships to dependents of military families and funding the Duke Carrillo Scholars Fund at the United States Naval Academy.